ptmaster/Comfyui-PT_MinimaxH3LatentSaver/README.md

 Method A (Click): Click the 📂 Click to select .latent file button on the node and pick the file from any location on your computer.
 Method B (Drag‑and‑Drop): Directly drag the .latent file from your folder onto the node.
 The node will automatically upload, parse and reconstruct the Nested Tensor.
 Connect the LATENT output to VAE Decode for direct decoding!
+This node is ideal for lossless video saving.
+Please also back up your reference images, reference audio, prompts and parameters, especially the frame rate for video decoding anywhere.

 📜 License
 MIT License. 自由使用，自由分发，但请保留作者署名。